Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Methods

 \subsection{Author contributions}

-JCG and TD conceived the work.\\ JCG, TD and KS designed the samples.\\ JCG fabricated the samples.\\ JCG performed ferromagnetic resonance experiments.\\ JCG drafted the manuscript, with substantial contributions from TD and further contributions from all authors in editing and revision stages.\\ TD drafted the descriptions of the micromagnetic simulations.\\ TD performed micromagnetic simulations of spin-wave/magnon dynamics, microstate energies and switching pathways, and chiral symmetry breaking energetics.\\ KS performed key early micromagnetic simulations of microstate stability vs. layer thicknesses and microstate dimensions.\\ JCG and HH performed magnetic force microscopy.\\ AV performed magneto-optical Kerr effect experiments.\\ RS, MK, JCG and BJ performed Brillouin light scattering experiments.\\ AV wrote code for analysis of ferromagnetic resonance data.\\ AV performed analysis of the magnon-magnon cooperativity.\\ GA, VM, and EI performed semi-analytical mode frequency calculations using Gænice and determined demag factors for the nanoislands by micromagnetic simulations.\\ KS produced CGI renders.\\ HK and BJ provided analysis and direction on analysis of the dynamic coupling phenomena.\\ HK, WB, EI, TK, BJ and JCG provided data analysis, secured funding and provided feedback and discussion on directing the research project.\\
+JCG and TD conceived the work.\\ JCG, TD and KS designed the samples.\\ JCG fabricated the samples.\\ JCG performed ferromagnetic resonance experiments.\\ JCG drafted the manuscript, with substantial contributions from TD and further contributions from all authors in editing and revision stages.\\ TD drafted the descriptions of the micromagnetic simulations.\\ TD performed micromagnetic simulations of spin-wave/magnon dynamics, microstate energies and switching pathways, and chiral symmetry breaking energetics.\\ KS performed key early micromagnetic simulations of microstate stability vs. layer thicknesses and microstate dimensions.\\ JCG and HH performed magnetic force microscopy.\\ AV performed magneto-optical Kerr effect experiments.\\ RS, MK, JCG and BJ performed Brillouin light scattering experiments.\\ AV wrote code for analysis of ferromagnetic resonance data.\\ GA, VM, and EI performed semi-analytical mode frequency calculations using Gænice and determined demag factors for the nanoislands by micromagnetic simulations.\\ KS produced CGI renders.\\ HK and BJ provided analysis and direction on analysis of the dynamic coupling phenomena.\\ RO analysed the lower-frequency of optical modes relative to acoustic modes when nanoislands are vertically stacked rather than head-to-head in-plane.\\ HK, WB, EI, TK, BJ and JCG provided data analysis, secured funding and provided feedback and discussion on directing the research project.\\